The 2018 FIFA World Cup Finals will take place in 11 different cities across Russia and will commence on June 14, 2018.

 Qualified: Mexico, Costa Rica, Panama

-Recently Eliminated: United States, Canada, El Salvador, Trinidad & Tobago, Haiti, Jamaica, Guatemala
+Among the Eliminated: United States, Canada, Honduras, El Salvador, Trinidad & Tobago, Haiti, Jamaica, Guatemala

 CONMEBOL (South America)

-Recently Eliminated: Solomon Islands, Fiji, New Caledonia, Tahiti, Papua New Guinea
+Among the Eliminated: New Zealand, Solomon Islands, Fiji, New Caledonia, Tahiti, Papua New Guinea